greydevv/mango-compiler/README.md

 - [Development Progress](#development-progress)

 ### Introduction
-This repository houses the compiler for Mango, a statically-typed general-purpose programming language.

-Mango is a programming language inspired by the likes of [Python](https://www.python.org/), [Swift](https://developer.apple.com/swift/), [C](https://en.wikipedia.org/wiki/C_%28programming_language%29), and [C++](https://en.wikipedia.org/wiki/C%2B%2B).
+This repository houses the compiler for Mango, a statically-typed, general-purpose programming language inspired by [Python](https://www.python.org/), [Swift](https://developer.apple.com/swift/), [C](https://en.wikipedia.org/wiki/C_%28programming_language%29), and [C++](https://en.wikipedia.org/wiki/C%2B%2B).
 The goal of this project is to